Battlefield 2042 PC Benchmarks, Performance, and Settings

 Battlefield 2042 has all the usual settings you'd expect to be able to tweak in a modern PC game, including ultrawide resolution support, uncapped framerates, high display refresh rates, HDR, four presets, and about 18 (depending on how you want to count) individual advanced graphics settings that you can tweak to your liking.
 If you use the presets, they'll lock in 11 of the settings, but you're free to enable/disable motion blur, chromatic aberration, film grain, vignette, lens distortion, DLSS, ray traced ambient occlusion, and a few other miscellaneous options.

 Note that the two GPUs were selected because they both had 12GB VRAM, which is necessary to avoid other bottlenecks.
-If you have an AMD card with only 8GB or less, or an Nvidia card with 6GB or less VRAM, you'll want to drop the texture quality a notch or two and probably lower lighting quality as well to avoid potentially serious stuttering.
+For example, suppose you have an AMD card with only 8GB or less or an Nvidia card with 6GB or less VRAM.
+In that case, you'll want to drop the texture quality a notch or two and probably lower lighting quality as well to avoid potentially serious stuttering.

 Ultra preset